Fife/MSU-Robotics-Club/pseudocode/dot-bot.md

         -The average arc length of the nodes is greater than some arbitrary threshold or
         -Resource deposit is located
-    3. Regroup and Redistribute or
+    3. Regroup and Redistribute based on the conditions in Step 2